NorahManeea/Book-Management-API/README.md

-# Library Management API
+# Book Management API

 ## Overview
-The Library Management API is a RESTful web service built using Spring Boot to manage a collection of books.
+The Book Management API is a RESTful web service built using Spring Boot to manage a collection of books.
 It provides endpoints for performing CRUD (Create, Read, Update, Delete) operations on books.

 ## Features
 - **Library Management**: Add, update, delete, and view book records.